 Apple Art Today I received a message with a beautiful piece of art by Carl Larsson.
 I’ve always loved his work which seems so peaceful and idyllic.
 As there always are, I’m sure there were challenges in his life and that of his family, but viewing this painting brings a smile to my face.
 So, […]

-Everyone loves an Old-Fashioned Apple Pie.
+Best Old-Fashioned Apple Pie Everyone loves an Old-Fashioned Apple Pie.
 In fact, when I ask people around the country what their favorite pie is, Apple is #1!
-Here is the recipe for the one that I love to make for my family and friends and teach at my Art of the Pie® Workshops and Pie Camps.
-It is especially good when […]
+Here is the easy to follow recipe for the one that I just love to make for my family and friends.
+Whether you are shopping at the farmers market or the grocery […]

-As apple pie season is upon us, I’d like to share a few thoughts about this wonderful fruit and how I love to use it in my pie making.
-I put as many different varieties of apples in a pie as I can; six to eight is not unusual—some for sweet, some for tart, some […]
+Heritage Apples Make a Flavorful Pie As apple pie season is upon us, I’d like to share a few thoughts about this wonderful fruit and how I love to use it in my pie making.
+I put as many different varieties of apples in a pie as I can; six to eight is not unusual—some […]

 I know, I know.
 It’s a little tongue in cheek, but I just couldn’t resist.
 Today I made my first apple pie in France.
-I used local apples purchased from the market in Nérac, lard from the Chopolard’s, and French butter and flour.
+I used local apples purchased from the market in Nérac, lard from local pigs and beautifully rendered by Kate Hill, French butter and of course flour.